-An Historical Perspective of the OFFICE OF SHERIFF
+A Historical Perspective of the Office of Sheriff

 By Sheriff Roger Scott, Dekalb County, Illinois